 Although some court reporters may accompany their clients to events, many broadcast captioners and CART providers work remotely.
 An Internet or phone connection allows them to hear and type without having to be in the room.

 Court reporters who work with deaf or hard-of-hearing people turn speech into text.
 For information on workers who help deaf or hard-of-hearing people through sign language, cued speech, or other spoken or gestural means, see the profile on interpreters and translators.

 Court reporters use stenotype machines to record dialogue as it is spoken.
 Stenotype machines work like keyboards, but create words through key combinations rather than single characters, allowing court reporters to keep up with fast-moving dialogue.
-Court reporters who use stenotype machines are known as stenographers.

 Court reporters also may use steno masks to transcribe speech.
 Court reporters who use steno masks speak directly into a covered microphone, recording dialogue and reporting gestures and actions.
 Because the microphone is covered, others cannot hear what the reporter is saying.
 The recording is sometimes converted by computerized voice-recognition software into a transcript that the court reporter reviews for accuracy, spelling, and grammar.

 For both stenotype machine recording and steno mask recording, court reporters must create, maintain, and continuously update an online dictionary that the computer software uses to transcribe the key presses or voice recordings into text.
 For example, court reporters may put in the names of people involved in a court case, or the specific words or technical jargon typically used in that type of legal proceeding.

 Court reporters also may use digital recorders in their job.
 Digital recording creates an audio or video record rather than a written transcript.
 Court reporters who use digital recorders operate and monitor the recording equipment.
 They also take notes to identify the speakers and provide context for the recording.
 In some cases, court reporters use the audio recording to create a written transcript.